PeterCoppens/dman/docs/source/usage/serialization.rst

 Model List
 ^^^^^^^^^^^^^

 Let us begin with the ``mlist`` container.
-We gain will be using the ``ManualFile`` class specified :ref:`here <manual-file-def>`.
+We again will be using the ``ManualFile`` class specified :ref:`here <manual-file-def>`.

 .. code-block:: python